AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Grouping.md

 To group a data view, specify one or more `Field` objects as the `DataView`'s `.GroupingFields`.

 ### Eligible grouping fields
 Fields whose values come from data item `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata`, or `FieldSource.Tags` are eligible to be used as grouping fields.
-Null, empty or whitespace is not allowed for an grouping field label.
+Null, empty or whitespace is not allowed for a grouping field label.
 Keys have to be provided for the grouping fields from the source type `FieldSource.Metadata`, `FieldSource.Tags`.
 Keys are not allowed for the grouping fields from the source type `FieldSource.Id`, `FieldSource.Name`.

 ## Uses of grouping
 Grouping can be used to separate the data items from each other, and to join different types of data items together.